jqn/react-redux-demo/README.md

 # react-webpack-boilerplate

-Boilerplate files for starting new web project using Webpack as builder / dev-server
+Boilerplate for starting new React web project with Webpack as build system / dev-server

 ## Targets

-Build to ./build with
+Build to `./build` with

 ```
 npm run build
 ```

-Run dev server on http://localhost:8080 with
+Run dev server on [http://localhost:8080] with

 ```
 npm run serve